backstage/backstage/.changeset/fifty-berries-learn.md

 '@backstage/plugin-catalog': patch
 ---

----

-This change would allow consumers of plugin catalog to make use of labels just like tags from metadata.
+Added new column `Label` to `CatalogTable.columns`, this new column allows you make use of labels from metadata.

-The intent of change is to show customised columns based on selected label with which entity is associated.
-For example: In example below category and visibility are type of labels associated with API entity.
+For example: category and visibility are type of labels associated with API entity illustrated below.

-YAML for API entity
+YAML code snippet for API entity

 ```yaml
 apiVersion: backstage.io/v1alpha1